lamhq/tech-notes/elasticsearch/5-searching-data.md

 - `_shards`: (object) Contains a count of shards used for the request.

+## Search response

+- `hits`: contains the `total` number of documents that matched our query, and a `hits` array containing the first 10 of those matching documents.
+- `took`: how many milliseconds the entire search request took to execute.
+- `shards`: the total number of `shards` that were involved in the query and, of them, how many were `successful` and how many `failed`.
+- `timeout`: whether the query timed out

 ## Highlighting

 Highlighters enable you to get highlighted snippets from one or more fields in your search results so you can show users where the query matches are.